davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 3.9.5 =

+* Speaker selection defaults show Pathways options more prominently
+* JavaScript for picking manuals list by path or list of old manuals
+* When an editor changes assignments, path and level (or manual) are set based on what member did last
+* Better security for JavaScript actions

+= 3.9.4 =

+* More updates to YouTube tool.

 = 3.9.3 =